 Do I have to be shredding the gnar to race?

 Not at all!
-The trails are all (Pemberton) blue trails, so riders from advanced beginner and upwards are encouraged to give it your best.
-If you have to get off and walk a section, don't sweat it — we've probably walked that part before too.
+The trails are all (Pemberton) blue and easy black trails, so riders from advanced beginner and upwards are encouraged to give it your best.
+You’ll have a month to practice and try all the trails, but even if you have to get off and walk a section, don't sweat it — we've probably walked that part before too.

 But what if I do want to shred the gnar?